2025 Irish presidential election: Northern Ireland

-Michelle O'Neill, the Northern Ireland first minister from Sinn Féin, said of the result that it marked "an era of hope" and that: "This election has shown what can be achieved when parties committed to change and progress work together in common purpose.
+Michelle O'Neill, the Northern Ireland first minister from Sinn Féin, said of the result that it marked "an era of hope", and added: "This election has shown what can be achieved when parties committed to change and progress work together in common purpose.
 That is the clear pathway to a better, united future.
 I look forward to working with Catherine in the time ahead, for all the people of our island."
-SDLP leader Claire Hanna congratulated Connolly and added that "The President of Ireland is far more than a symbolic figure.
+SDLP leader Claire Hanna congratulated Connolly and added: "The President of Ireland is far more than a symbolic figure.
 The SDLP believes President Connolly can use her term to provide a platform for honest discussion about a New Ireland.
-This conversation is not going away, and the president has a unique convening role in helping to shape it" and that she would "do everything possible to ensure this is the final time Irish citizens here are unable to vote in a presidential election."
+This conversation is not going away, and the president has a unique convening role in helping to shape it."
+Hanna also said that she would "do everything possible to ensure this is the final time Irish citizens here are unable to vote in a presidential election."
 Alliance deputy leader Eóin Tennyson congratulated Connolly and added that the presidency "has long played an important role in promoting reconciliation and mutual respect on and between these islands."

-Contrarily, UUP leader Mike Nesbitt congratulated Connolly, but added that unionism would "see challenges ahead" and that: "She will be aware of the concerns of the Protestant, unionist and loyalist communities here in Northern Ireland, and those within her own jurisdiction concerning her political and geopolitical views, not least regarding the future constitutional status of Northern Ireland."
+Contrarily, UUP leader Mike Nesbitt congratulated Connolly, but added that unionism would "see challenges ahead" and further said: "She will be aware of the concerns of the Protestant, unionist and loyalist communities here in Northern Ireland, and those within her own jurisdiction concerning her political and geopolitical views, not least regarding the future constitutional status of Northern Ireland."

 More broadly, Unionist politicians raised concerns that the election saw instances of sectarianism being displayed in the Republic, particularally in relation to Heather Humphreys.
 TUV leader Jim Allister described the campaign as setting back the cause of an all-Ireland project and said the treatment of Humphreys "exposed the ugly undercurrent of intolerance that still runs through southern politics", while Mike Nesbitt stated that he would be "remiss not to deplore the reaction of many to Heather Humphreys' background as a Protestant" and that "Even the response to her tangential association with the Orange Order stands in contrast to the acceptance of elected representatives from other traditions in the Northern Ireland Assembly".
 In response, Mary Lou McDonald said that "sectarian abuse is never acceptable, it’s never okay", and called for a more inclusive, respectful public discourse across the island.
 She argued that people must be "not just tolerant but inclusive and genuinely open to people all across the island of all traditions," stating there was a "piece of work to be done" on inclusivity, and expressed confidence that Catherine Connolly, as president, "will lead substantially on this in having those open, respectful conversations".